-Which Commercial Drivers License Will You Need?
+Which CDL Will You Require?

 Class A CDL.
-A Class A Commercial Drivers License is required to operate any vehicle that has a GCWR of more than 26,000 lbs., including a towed vehicle of greater than 10,000 lbs.
+A Class A Commercial Drivers License is required to drive any vehicle that has a GCWR of more than 26,000 lbs., including a towed vehicle of more than 10,000 lbs.
 Several of the vehicles that drivers may be able to operate with Class A licenses are:

 - Interstate or Intrastate Tractor Trailers